Arab nations extend deadline in Qatar crisis by 48 hours

 "The response of the four states will then be sent following the study of the Qatari government's response and assessment of its response to the whole demands," the statement said.

 The four nations cut ties to Qatar over allegations it supports extremists and over worries it maintains too-close ties to Shiite power Iran.
-Qatar long has denied sponsoring militants and maintains ties to Iran as it shares a massive offshore natural gas field with the country.
+Qatar has long denied sponsoring extremist groups and maintains ties to Iran as it shares a massive offshore natural gas field with the country.

 "Qatar is not an easy country to be swallowed by anyone.
 We are ready.
 We stand ready to defend our country.
 I hope that we don't come to a stage where, you know, a military intervention is made," Qatari Defense Minister Khalid bin Mohammed al-Attiyah told Sky News.